 Personal project, 2007 - 2011

-Dinerdate is a webcomic about a regular guy and his talking dog who hang out in a diner most of their free time.
-There, they get into wacky situations with the other patrons, which include a bear and a professional frenchman.
+Dinerdate was a magical realism webcomic about a man and his talking dog who hang out in an American diner most of their free time, where they get into wacky situations with the other patrons.